airbytehq/airbyte/docs/understanding-airbyte/json-avro-conversion.md

 ### Untyped Array

 When a Json array field has no `items`, the element in that array field may have any type.
 However, Avro requires that each array has a clear type specification.
-To solve this problem, the elements in the array are forced to be `string`s.
+To solve this problem, the json array is serialized into its string representation.

 For example, given the following Json schema and object: